LinkyChain/LinkyChain-Chat/README.md

     ```

 3.  **Configure environment variables:**
-    Create a `.env` file in the project root and add the following:
+    Create a `.env.local` file in the project root and add the following:

     ```bash
     # MongoDB connection URI